zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Mandatory modelName attribute in liferay-ui:input-permissions taglib
+### Changed modelName Attribute to be Mandatory in liferay-ui:input-permissions Taglib
-- **Date:** 2018-Oct-4
+- **Date:** 2018-Oct-04
 - **JIRA Ticket:** LPS-85998

 #### What changed?

-Previously the talib `liferay-ui:input-permissions` could be used without providing the attribute `modelName`.
+Previously, the taglib `liferay-ui:input-permissions` could be used without providing the attribute `modelName`.
 Now the attribute `modelName` is mandatory.

 #### Who is affected?

-This affects any developer who was using the taglib `liferay-ui:input-permissions` in their own portlets and was not setting the `modelName` attribute of the taglib.
+This affects any developer who used the taglib `liferay-ui:input-permissions` in their own portlets and was not setting the `modelName` attribute of the taglib.

 #### How should I update my code?

-You should invoke the taglib providing the model name you are assigning the permissions to.
+You should invoke the taglib providing the model name to which you are assigning the permissions.

 #### Why was this change made?

-This change was done to remove some old logic that is not used anywhere in Liferay.
+This change removes old logic that is no longer used in Liferay Portal.

 ---------------------------------------